 Is this the last chapter in the keezer saga?
 Doubtful!
 There is always more tinkering to do.
 First things first though, time to get some beer in there.

-It’s just a question of what to brew?
+It’s just a question of which one of these beer recipes to brew?